open-education-api/specification/Governance.md

 The project group consists of SURFnet staff members.
 Project staff are actively involved with the OOAPI working group as members of the working group.
 Project staff have a mandate for implementing the project objectives with the associated resources, as set out in an annual activity plan.
 Governance is provided by the Education Innovation with IT project manager, through the SURFnet project organisation.

 ## 3.4.
 Bureau Edustandaard
 Bureau Edustandaard, a partnership between SURF and Kennisnet, is responsible for managing and advising on education-specific and research-specific standards and reference architectures for the entire education and research chain.
 Edustandaard is transparent about the standards it manages.
 The bureau facilitates the Standardisation council, the Architecture council and the Edustandaard working groups.
-The bureau also maintains contact with other (national and international) standards organisations.
+The bureau also maintains contact with other (national and international) standards organisations.</br>
 The project group and the working group are in regular contact with Bureau Edustandaard.
 Bureau Edustandaard provides advice and support.